• Bookies

 Here's a look at the numbers.

-If you had wagered $100 on Scheffler to win before each of his last 61 PGA Tour starts going back to the start of the 2021-22 season, you would be up $5,243.30.
+If you had wagered $100 on Scheffler to win before each of his last 79 PGA Tour starts (including the 2024 Olympics) going back to the start of the 2021-22 season, you would be up $5,205

 RELATED: U.S. Open Golf Odds

-Scheffler has won 11 times during that span.
-Those victories include two at Augusta National in the Masters and a pair of wins in the THE PLAYERS Championship.
+Scheffler has won 16 tournaments, 3 majors, the PGA Tour Championship, and an Olympic gold medal during this remarkable 4-season run.
+Those event victories include two at Augusta National in the Masters, a pair of wins in the THE PLAYERS Championship, a gold-medal winning run at Le Golf National, and his victory in the 2025 PGA Championship.
 THE PLAYERS is considered pro golf’s unofficial fifth major.
+Scheffler's dominant run in 2024 helped him secure the PGA Tour season points championship.

-Almost as impressive, Scheffler has finished second or tied for second 8 times.
-And he’s finished in the Top 10 in 40 of those 61 starts.
-Or 65.5% of the time.
+Almost as impressive, Scheffler has finished second or tied for second 9 times.
+And he’s finished in the Top 10 in 52 of his 78 events, or 66.6% of the time.

-Here is a breakdown of Scheffler’s 11 PGA Tour event victories, with the date, tournament, and his odds to win before Round 1.
+Here is a breakdown of Scheffler’s PGA Tour event victories and his Olympic gold, with the date, tournament, and his odds to win before Round 1.

 Scottie Scheffler's PGA Tour Events Won & Odds